 Drink alcohol in moderation (no more than one drink a day for women and two for men)

 Eat at least four out of seven types of food linked to a healthier brain.
-(You can find out how to eat your way to a healthier brain in
+(You can find out how to eat your way to a healthier brain in our Nutrition pillar.)

-© Copyright 2021 by Brain Health Network
+© Copyright 2022 by Brain Health Network